Purge: China

 Xi Jinping's anti-corruption campaign is widely considered to be a purge.
 A far-reaching campaign against corruption began in China following the conclusion of the 18th National Congress of the Chinese Communist Party in 2012.
 The campaign, carried out under the aegis of Xi Jinping, General Secretary of the Chinese Communist Party, was the largest organized purported anti-graft effort in the history of Communist rule in China.

+In 2026, Xi Jinping was described as being engaged in a purge of the Chinese military, removing more than 100 senior leaders since 2022.

 Iran

 The Supreme Council of the Cultural Revolution of the Iranian government purged universities.

 In August 2023, the government reportedly had a program to hire 15,000 replacements for people in universities and to place clerics in schools.
 It also removed Tehran University of Art’s major curricula for sculpting, music and cinematography/filmmaking.

 The government added Islamic studies even more so.
 Many academics were terminated/fired.
 On 14 December 2023 the Ministry of Education announced that it would hire 7000 clerics instead of teachers.

+In 2025 that, after the Iran–Israel conflict, Iranian authorities arrested hundreds of people on security and espionage charges and increased executions, particularly in Kurdish regions.
+In 2026, Iran increased executions of dissidents and people accused of espionage.